Neamar/heroku-self-ping/README.md

 Heroku self ping
 ================

-To avoid the one-hour time limit on your dyno, use this npm module:
+To avoid the thirty minutes time limit on your dyno, use this npm module:

 ```js
 require('heroku-self-ping')("http://your-app-url");